Vocaloid: Cultural impact

 The Vocaloid software had a great influence on the development of the freeware UTAU.
 Several products were produced for the Macne series (Mac音シリーズ) for intended use for the programs Reason 4 and GarageBand.
 These products were sold by Act2 and by converting their file format, were able to also work with the UTAU program.
 The program Maidloid, developed for the character Acme Iku (阿久女イク), was also developed, which works in a similar way to Vocaloid, except produces erotic sounds rather than an actual singing voice.
-Other than Vocaloid, AH Software also developed Tsukuyomi Ai and Shouta for the software Voiceroid, and the sale of their Vocaloids gave AH software the chance to promote Voiceroid at the same time.
+Other than Vocaloid, AH-Software also developed Tsukuyomi Ai and Shouta for the software Voiceroid, and the sale of their Vocaloids gave AH-Software the chance to promote Voiceroid at the same time.
 The software is aimed for speaking rather than singing.
-Both AH Software's Vocaloids and Voiceroids went on sale on December 4, 2009.
+Both AH-Software's Vocaloids and Voiceroids went on sale on December 4, 2009.
 Crypton Future Media has been reported to openly welcome these additional software developments as it expands the market for synthesized voices.

 During the events of the 2011 Tōhoku earthquake and tsunami, a number of Vocaloid related donation drives were produced.
-Crypton Future Media joined several other companies in a donation drive, with money spent on the sales of music from Crypton Future Media's KarenT label being donated to the Japanese Red Cross.
+Crypton Future Media joined several other companies in a donation drive, with money spent on the sales of music from Crypton Future Media's Karent label being donated to the Japanese Red Cross.
 In addition, a special Nendoroid of Hatsune Miku, Nendoroid Hatsune Miku: Support ver., was announced with a donation of 1,000 yen per sale to the Japanese Red Cross.
+In addition to the donation drives held by Crypton Future Media, AH-Software created the Voiceroid voicebank Tohoku Zunko to promote the recovery of the Tōhoku region and its culture.

 In 2012, Vocaloid was quoted as one of the contributors to a 10% increase in cosplay related services.
 In 2013, the Vocaloid 3 software Oliver was used as the voice of Cartoon Hangover character PuppyCat from their web series Bee and PuppyCat.

+In 2017 a musical adaptation of the story of the Vocaloid song "The Daughter of Evil" (Part of Mothy's "Evillious Chronicles" collection) was announced.
+The musical was performed at the Owl Spot in Tokyo from June 4–11.
+The musical latest re-run was March 13–17, 2024 at Kokumin Kyosai Coop Hall/Space Zero in Tokyo.

+In 2023, a Pokémon collaboration was announced and released.
+Named Project Voltage, it consists of art of Hatsune Miku as different Pokémon type trainers.
+The art was drawn by six different artists, some of which are prominent artists for the Pokémon Trading Card Game.
+After the release of all 18 Pokémon type artworks, songs by 18 different producers were released.